medusa-was-innocent/medusa-was-innocent/README.md

     def jutsu(self):
         naruto = (
-            "Why are you doing this?! "
+            "Why are you doing this?"
-            "How can you say you want peace "
+            " How can you say you want peace when you are destroying everything?"
-            "when you're destroying everything?!"
         )
         pain = (
+            "You speak of your justice."
+            " Yet you ignore the pain your village brought upon ours."
+            " What about my family?"
+            " What about my village?"
-            "You speak of your justice, yet you ignore " "the pain your village brought upon ours. " "What about my family?
-What about my village? " "What about my friends?
-We are both just ordinary " "men driven to seek vengeance in the name of justice. " "And if one comes to call vengeance justice, such " "justice will only breed further vengeance... " "and trigger a vicious Cycle of Hatred."
+            " What about my friends?"
+            " We are both just ordinary men driven to seek vengeance in the name of justice."
+            " If vengeance is called justice then that justice only breeds more vengeance."
+            " That is the Cycle of Hatred."
         )
         return {"Naruto": naruto, "Pain": pain}
 </pre>